drshahizan/AI-Innovation/assignment/ass2/Product Group/readme.md

 ### 1. AI tools used:
 - [ChatGPT 4](chat.openai.com)

-### Prompt used in this assignment
-1. Investigate how AI tools are utilized in marketing, sales, customer support, and productivity in Indonesian businesses.
-Provide specific examples and case studies to illustrate your points.
-2. Explore and evaluate the advantages that businesses gain from adopting AI tools in Indonesia in general.
-3. Specifically identify and analyze the challenges they face in the integration and utilization of these tools from your previous answer.
-4. Create me a table and summarize those tools in each sectors, advantages, and challenges they face.
-5. Provide me an introduction–a brief overview of that article, including the significance of AI tools in the Indonesian business landscape.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/AI-Innovation/issues) for any improvements, suggestions or errors in the content.